This firm Sheppards its juniors to new heights through its “niche and boutique work.”

 And finally….

-“There are no rainmakers here who play golf all week!”
-One junior associate told us.
+“There are no rainmakers here who play golf all week!” one junior associate told us.
 “Work is very important; the firm expects talented attorneys.”

 Sheppard, Mullin, Richter & Hampton LLP